Databases and other services in the Travis CI Environment

 - rabbitmq

-You can set up more vhosts and roles via a before_script if needed (for example, to test authentication).
+You can set up more vhosts and roles in the before_script section of your .travis.yml.

 services: